afr114/tic-tac-toe-js/README.md

 I rewrote all of the javascript code from scratch and updated the styling.
 The gameplay currently allows only two players to play.
 There is no computer opponent yet.

-Next Steps:  1) Add a computer opponent.
+Next Steps:  _1) Add a computer opponent._
-             2) Add a Service Worker to allow gameplay when not connected to network.
+             _2) Add a Service Worker to allow gameplay when not connected to network._

 ## Setup